noobmaster432/techwondoe-task/README.md

 ## About the App

 - This app is completely created in React and TypeScript.
-- The website is hosted on Netlify and its URL is https://techwondoe-task.netlify.app/.
+- The website is hosted on Vercel and its URL is [https://techwondoe-task.netlify.app/](https://techwondoe-task.vercel.app/)
 - For styling purposes Tailwind CSS and BootStrap both are used.
 - The API server used for fetching the users is https://mockapi.io/.
 - For confirmation of updated user, deleted user and added user, react-toastify library is used to showcase the notification.